Tadd Roosevelt: Personal life

+Later years and death

 By October 1921, Tadd and Sadie were reportedly no longer living together.
-However, they remained married until her death.
-They never had children.
+However, they remained married until her death in 1940.
+Biographer Jean Edward Smith writes that Tadd and Sadie remained together until her death.
+They had no children.

-Death
+After returning to New York, Tadd Roosevelt supported himself as an auto repairman.
+He reportedly did not use his large inheritance and was estranged from his family, communicating only to tell the Astor family that his money should be given to the Salvation Army upon his death.

 Roosevelt died in Manhattan on June 7, 1958.
-A recluse in his later years, his fortune was donated to the Salvation Army.
+A recluse in his later years, his fortune was donated to the Salvation Army, which received some $5 million.